-A poststudy medical examination will be performed approximately 7 to 14 days after discharge from Period 2 of the study.
-This will include clinical laboratory tests (including pregnancy test), a physical examination, vital signs (supine blood pressure and pulse rate), 12-lead ECG, and concomitant medication and AE recording.
+A poststudy medical examination will be performed approximately 7 to 14 days after the last nonresidential visit in Period 2 of the study.
+This will include clinical laboratory tests (including pregnancy test for female volunteers), a physical examination, vital signs (supine blood pressure and pulse rate), 12-lead ECG, and concomitant medication and AE recording.